railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 So if you select a BoM using intermediate products that automatically generates production orders based on calculated requirements, Open ERP will propose manufacturing an intermediate product.
-To manufacture a cabinet, you'd create 6 production orders:
+To manufacture a cabinet, you would create 6 production orders:

 .. table:: Production Order